-The Computational Resource for South Asian Languages (CoRSAL) Occasional Publications series is published by Aquiline Books, an imprint of the the University of North Texas Libraries.
+The Computational Resource for South Asian Languages (CoRSAL) Occasional Publications series is published by Aquiline Books (formerly Eagle Editions), an imprint of the the University of North Texas Libraries.
 These publications are open access, freely available for download or viewing through the UNT Digital Library.
 The author receives a limited print run free of charge for distribution to interested readers.

-The CoRSAL archive exists in large part due to the support of Mark Phillips, Associate Dean for the UNT Digital Libraries, and the continued encouragement of Kevin Hawkins, Assistant Dean for Scholarly Communication at University of North Texas Libraries.
+The CoRSAL archive and Occasional Publication series exist in large part due to the support of Mark Phillips, Associate Dean for Digital Libraries, and the continued encouragement of Kevin Hawkins, Assistant Dean for Scholarly Communication at University of North Texas Libraries.

 The first volume in this series is authored by Dr. Pauthang Haokip, Associate Professor of Linguistics, Jawaharlal Nehru University, Delhi, India.
 Dr. Haokip is a member of the Thadou community and a linguist specializing in the languages of the Barak Valley region of Assam, India.
 This text collection, especially as complemented by the audio recordings in the Languages of the Barak Valley collection in CoRSAL, will be of lasting interest to historical, comparative, and typological linguists, as well as speakers connecting or reconnecting with cultural and linguistic traditions.